MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-azure-files.md

 > Error Code: TargetFileShareNotFound
 > Error Message: Target file share not found.

-- Ensure that the selected storage account exists, and the target file share isn't deleted.
+- Ensure that the selected storage account exists and the target file share isn't deleted.

 - Ensure that the storage account is a supported storage account for file share backup.